For Better or For Worse by Lynn Johnston for December 29, 2022

 26. Missing large

-Angrboda Premium Member over 1 year ago
+Angrboda Premium Member almost 2 years ago

 My grandfather had a short period of taking up smoking again, which lasted for just a couple of years and then it petered out again.
 He tried to do it secretly as well, and my grandmother almost certainly knew about it but let him believe that she didn’t, because then she didn’t have to deal with it in the house.
 Probably he gave it up because it was less enjoyable when first having to come up with reasons to ‘go for a walk’.